2FA for P&A Participants

-Whether Open Enrollment is already over, or you’re in the middle of your plan year, it’s helpful to know if your FSA plan offers special provisions like an FSA grace period.
+Whether Open Enrollment is already over, or you’re in the middle of your plan year, it’s helpful to know your FSA plan rules.
+For instance, does your plan have an FSA grace period?
 Understanding how your plan works gives you more control of how to use your pre-tax dollars to your full advantage.
-Here are three important rules every Flexible Spending Account holder should know.
+Here are important rules every Flexible Spending Account holder should know.

 An FSA grace period provides participants with an additional two and a half months to incur eligible expenses after the end of the plan year.
 With an FSA grace period, participants have extra time to exhaust their account balance.
 This is an optional provision your employer can add to your company’s FSA plan; check with your employer or Summary Plan Description (SPD) to see if your plan offers the FSA grace period.
 Please note: you must be actively enrolled on the last day of the plan year in order for the FSA grace period to apply.
 If you term employment prior to the end of the plan year, the grace period no longer applies to your account.